ankitnigam92/zp_hybridautomationframework/README.md

 ```
 Number of improvements can be put in place to reduce the future maintenance efforts.
 Few quick ones are:

-* Seprarting test data from cucumber scenarios.
+* Separating test data from cucumber scenarios.
 * Setup profiles in pom to make it run on different environments and parameters.
 * Removing binary files from GitHub.
-* Adding more details in log and dividing them in three seprate files like regression logs, debug logs and error logs.
+* Adding more details in log and dividing them in three separate files like regression logs, debug logs and error logs.
 * Granular exception handling.

 ## Author